 Today Ambient Design Ltd has released the latest iteration of its digital painting app, ArtRage 6.
 The software, which is well known for offering an authentic painting experience, now boasts improved Custom Brush options, as well as other features to help give digital artists more creative flexibility and control.
+(Read more about the tool in our guide to getting started with ArtRage.)

 If you're familiar with the best painting apps for iPad, you've likely heard of ArtRage.
 The software is a popular tool among digital artists thanks to its true-to-life painting experience and accessible interface.
 We gave the previous iteration of ArtRage a five stars (read our ArtRage 5 review here), so we can't wait to get our hands on ArtRage 6.